dstrande/sci-streak/README.md

 Dependencies: NumPy, Scipy, h5py, PySide6, PyQtGraph

+## Version notes

+v005 - initial upload
+v006 - Added ability to change between two traces/plots (also changed the data files to allow this).

 ## Modules

 * sci-streak.py

-## TODO
+## TODO (in rough order)

-* Extend to nanosecond data.
-* Include option to correct the data directly.
+* Change ROI plot between summing decay and spectra axes.
 * Include option to "save" ROI plots in the software to compare late/early times or other differences
 * Organize into modules and main
 * pip installation
+* Extend to nanosecond data.
+* Include option to correct the data directly.